Time limits for personal injury claims

 Claims involving children

-If the person injured was under 18 at the time the injury was sustained, the three year limit runs from the day that they reach 18 years of age, so until their 21st birthday.
+If the injured person was under 18 at the time the injury was sustained, the three-year limit runs from the day they reach 18 years old, so until their 21st birthday.

 Claims involving those who lack capacity

-It’s important, however, for the representative to seek advice from a personal injury solicitor as soon as possible whilst the memory and evidence is fresh in their mind.
+It’s important, however, for the representative to seek advice from a personal injury solicitor as soon as possible, whilst the memory and evidence are fresh in their mind.

-If the claimant is injured as a result of an assault, they may be able to submit a claim with the Criminal Injuries Compensation Authority (CICA).
+If the Claimant is injured because of an assault, they may be able to submit a claim to the Criminal Injuries Compensation Authority (CICA).
 The time limit for this is within two years of the incident.

 Claims involving an injury sustained on a ship

-You can claim through English or Welsh courts, however, it must be done under the terms of this Convention.
+You can claim through English or Welsh courts; however, it must be under the terms of this Convention.
 The time limit for bringing a claim for personal injury compensation under the Athens Convention is two years.

 If the accident occurs on a passenger ship or boat in or around the British Isles, normal UK law applies.